openSUSE/desktop-file-translations/README.md

 ```
 $ git clone git@github.com:openSUSE/desktop-file-translations.git
 ```
-Next you'll have to run the `update-po-files.sh` script, which will take some time, so go grab a cup of tea.
+Next you'll have to run the `download-desktop-files.sh` and `update-po-files.sh` scripts, which will take some time, so go grab a cup of tea.
 ```
 $ cd desktop-file-translations
 $ ./50-tools/download-desktop-files.sh